 TAFF became the first African film festival in the city of Dallas and was held in July 2016 with great reception by the African diaspora, the city of Dallas, and suburbs around the Dallas metroplex.

-This is the Proclamation of The African Film Festival by the Mayor of the City of Dallas, Michael S. Rawlings, during the inauguration at the Dallas City Hall on July 1st, 2016.
+Proclamation of The African Film Festival was given by the Mayor of Dallas, Michael S. Rawlings, during the inauguration at the Dallas City Hall on July 1st, 2016.
+Councilmen, Filmmakers, Community leaders, dignitaries, Supporters, the African community, and friends of Africa attended the unique culturally celebrated inauguration.

 City representatives present the proclamation document to the founder of The African Film Festival, Kelechi Eke.